daronphang/coding_resources/dev_ops/CI_CD/CI_CD_pipeline.md

-## CI/CD Pipeline:
+### CI/CD Pipeline

 Continuous Integration is the process where software is built and initial tests are completed.
 Continuous Deployment is the process of combining code with infrastructure, ensuring all tests are completed and policies followed.

 CI/CD pipelines are a practice focused on improving software delivery using either a DevOps or Site Reliability Engineering (SRE) approach.
 A series of steps that must be performed in order to deliver a new version of software.
 Introduces monitoring and automation to improve the process of application development.
 Pipeline elements include:

-1) Build: Stage where application is compiled.
+1. Build: Stage where application is compiled.
-2) Test: Stage where code is tested.
+2. Test: Stage where code is tested.
-3) Release: Stage where application is delivered to repository.
+3. Release: Stage where application is delivered to repository.
-4) Deploy: Stage where code is deployed to production.
+4. Deploy: Stage where code is deployed to production.
-5) Validation and Compliance: Determined by needs of organization.
+5. Validation and Compliance: Determined by needs of organization.

-### Benefits:
+#### Benefits

 - Developers can stay focused on writing code and monitoring the behavior of the system in production.
 - QA and product stakeholders have easy access to the latest, or any, version of the system.
 - Product updates are not stressful.